 Richard joined Clarke Willmott as a partner in August 2014 having practiced previously at Geldards, Mills & Reeve and Dibb Lupton Alsop following his qualification as a solicitor in 1998.
 He is also an Associate of the Chartered Institute of Arbitrators and a member of the Procurement Lawyers’ Association.

 He attended the University of York, University of California (EAP Scholarship) and Cardiff Law School.
 Before qualifying as a solicitor he worked at US investment bank, Chemical Bank (now part of JP Morgan Chase) and financial services company, Friends Provident plc.

-Recent examples of work that Richard has been involved in during the last year include:
+Recent examples of work that Richard has been involved in include:

-- Acting on behalf of a clinical waste disposal company against a £7 million contract award by six English NHS Trusts to an industry rival for the provision of clinical waste disposal services.
-The action concluded in the Technology & Construction Court with judgment being entered against all of the NHS Trusts with the contract award being overturned and orders for damages and costs being made in the claimant’s favour.
+Acting on behalf of a clinical waste disposal company against a £7 million public contract award by six English NHS Trusts to an industry rival for the provision of clinical waste disposal services.
+The action concluded in the Technology & Construction Court with judgment being entered against all of the NHS Trusts.
+Orders for damages and costs made in the claimant’s favour.

-- Acting on behalf of a UK leisure related business in expedited proceedings in the Patents Court against a Dutch company and its managing director concerning a patent dispute and a claim for groundless threats.
+Acting on behalf of the claimant, a UK leisure business, in expedited proceedings in the Patents Court against a Dutch company and its managing director concerning a patent dispute and a claim for groundless threats.
 Judgment was entered on behalf of the claimant on all of its claims.
 The defendant’s patent was revoked.
 Orders for damages and costs were also made in the claimant’s favour.

-- Icescape Limited v (1) Ice-World International BV (2) Ice-World UK BV & (3) Bottema EWHC 42 (Patents Court) – patent infringement, groundless threats, publication orders, director’s personal liability and patent revocation (temporary ice rinks).
+Icescape Limited v (1) Ice-World International BV (2) Ice-World UK BV & (3) Bottema EWHC 42 (Patents Court) – patent infringement, groundless threats, publication orders, director’s personal liability and patent revocation (temporary ice rinks).